-You might feel achy both during pregnancy as well as PMS, but the intensity of aches is more pronounced in pregnancy
+You might feel achy both during pregnancy as well as PMS, but the intensity of aches is more pronounced during pregnancy

-The body temperature is elevated during menstrual periods, but this for short spans.
-If the body temperature stays high for long span, pregnancy should be suspected
+The body temperature is elevated during menstrual periods, but this is for short spans.
+If the body temperature stays high for a long span, pregnancy should be suspected

 Skipping a due period is a common sign of pregnancy, but not the most reliable one.
 Further tests should be done to confirm it PMS symptoms appear one or two weeks prior to your expected period.
 The symptoms usually appear after ovulation (after the 14th day of your menstruation).
 The symptoms of PMS disappear once your periods begin and return two to three weeks after the menses.